MeveraStudios/Documentation/docs/Imperat/Introduction.md

 }
 ```

-For more details about what to use instead of `BukkitSource` you should use, please check out [Supported platforms](Supported-Platforms.md)

 # Register your commands
 Register your command by calling the method `imperat.registerCommand(command)`
 **Note:** the method is called from the `YourPlatformImperat` instance that you should have created